I AM an artist, a creator, a mover

 Photo by Meghann Padgett

-Jasmine Mejia is a New York City native, choreographer, teaching artist, and dancer.
-She is currently an Assistant Professor of Dance and Co-Director of H2 Dance Company at Hope College.
-Jasmine holds an MFA degree in Dance with a concentration in Pedagogy from New York University's Tisch School of the Arts, received her BFA in Dance and Choreography from Virginia Commonwealth University, and graduated from Long Island High School for the Arts.
-As a performer, she has danced at Radio City Music Hall, Lincoln Center, the Kennedy Center, the Philly Fringe Festival, and the American Dance Festival.
-Jasmine has toured the states and performed abroad in Bulgaria, London, and Sweden.
-She was featured in the Urban Bush Women documentary Restaging Shelterand has worked with artists’ including Stefanie Batten Bland, Ronald K. Brown, Elizabeth Corbett, Leah Cox, Daniel Gwirtzman, Dawn Springer, and Jawole Willa Jo Zollar.
-She has performed as a company member of VON HOWARD PROJECT, MADArt Creative, LMproject, and Jamal Jackson Dance Company.
-Jasmine choreographed ABrand New World, a musical featured Off-Broadway on Theatre Row, and her choreography has also been presented at the Highline Ballroom, the American College Dance Festival, Ailey Citigroup Theater, Adelphi University Performing Arts Center, and the Jack Crystal Theater.
-Her guest artist teaching residencies have taken place at Long Island University and CREC Academy of the Arts.
-Jasmine’s current research is focused on developing her teaching practice and movement method, Rhythmic Motion.
+Jasmine Mejia is a New York City native, choreographer, and teaching artist.
+She is an Assistant Professor of Dance and Co-Director of H2 Dance Company at Hope College.
+She received an MFA degree in Dance with a concentration in Pedagogy from New York University's Tisch School of the Arts, a BFA in Dance and Choreography from Virginia Commonwealth University, and graduated from Long Island High School for the Arts.
+Jasmine has performed at Radio City Music Hall, Lincoln Center, and the Kennedy Center as well as toured the states and performed abroad in Bulgaria, London, and Sweden as a company member of VON HOWARD PROJECT, MADArt Creative, LMproject, and Jamal Jackson Dance Company.
+She has also worked with artists’ including Stefanie Batten Bland, Ronald K. Brown, Elizabeth Corbett, Leah Cox, and Jawole Willa Jo Zollar.
+Jasmine’s choreography has been featured Off-Broadway and across the country at festivals, residencies, and events.

 Download Full Resume